ruadapt/CaQR/README.md

 Then, you can run the main.py file.
 There are a few command line options.
 1. -v 0 only outputs the result, and -v 1 outputs the circuit
 2. -b is for specifying the benchmark
-3. -weight is for setting the weight of the cost function to strike a balance between qubit reuse and weight cost.
+3. -w is for setting the weight of the cost function to strike a balance between qubit reuse and weight cost.
 The one we used for the paper is weight = 1.

 Below is an example of running the bv_n10 benchmark in the benchmarks folder.